Chicken Piccata with Lemon Flake Salt

 - 1/3 cup freshly squeezed lemon juice

 - Season the chicken with salt and pepper and then dredge them in flour.
 Shake off excess flour.
 Heat the olive oil in a skillet over medium-high heat.
 Pan-fry the chicken pieces until golden brown on both sides, about 3 minutes per side.
 Work in batches and do not crowd skillet, adding oil as needed.
 Place the chicken onto a baking sheet and then into the oven.
 When finished with all the chicken, drain most of the oil from the skillet, leaving a thin coating on the surface of the pan.

 - Serve chicken over a bed of greens or pasta and spoon sauce all over.
-Garnish with the pesto and lemon flake sea salts.
+Garnish with the lemon flake sea salt.